By Titan Digital Asset Group

 Base Case Valuation

-We take a top-down approach to estimating BTC’s value from SoV by taking global wealth (growing it ~3%/year to ~$400T by 2030), estimating crypto’s penetration into 4% of global wealth holdings (to equate ~$16T), and BTC to constitute ~16% of crypto market cap (to equate ~$2.6T).
+We take a top-down approach to estimating BTC’s spot price from SoV by taking global wealth (growing it ~3%/year to ~$400T by 2030), estimating crypto’s penetration into 4% of global wealth holdings (to equate ~$16T), and BTC to constitute ~16% of crypto market cap (to equate ~$2.6T).
 This results in a value of ~$132K/BTC from SoV.

 We believe these assumptions are reasonable: